Daniela1026/holbertonschool-validation/module2_task3/README.md

 * run: Run the application in background
 * stop: Stop the application
 * clean: Delte the files
 * test: You want to test it to ensure that it behaves as expected.
-With the application started, you may want to use the command line curl
 * help: Print all target make
 * unit-tests: Runs all unit-tests
 * integration-tests: Add new integration test cases